-Cycle storage has been proposed at the rear of the site, accessed from the access road to the side of the ground floor which ramped access.
+Cycle storage has been proposed at the rear of the site, accessed from the footpath to the side of the ground floor which ramped access.

-The proposed parking layout utilizes land to the rear of the site and is accessed via a ramped access road to the side of the ground floor.
 The building has been proposed to comply with the highway standards in terms of the amount of landscaping together with the width of the cross overs.

-Considering that the proposed number of bedrooms have been reduced in comparison to the pre-planning application scheme, the proposed 3 number of parking spaces should suffice the number of proposed units.
+Considering that the proposed number of bedrooms have been reduced in comparison to the pre-planning application scheme, the proposed 4 number of street parking spaces should suffice the number of proposed units.